ipr/Imagine-object-loader/README.txt

 Description:
 Classes for loading 3D-mesh objects in Imagine TDDD format (.iob) to be used in games and such.

+Imagine was preceded by Impulse's TurboSilver on Amiga and fileformat is same IFF-FORM based TDDD as far as I know..

 Planned doing this a while back but never got around to doing it..

 Status: